Stay in the Loop

 Vox Populi Gallery presents Dante Foley's UPFRONT W/ BLACK PUNKS VOL. 1

 Vox Populi Gallery will screen a new feature documentary directed by Ohio musician Dante Foley titled UPFRONT W/ BLACK PUNKS VOL. 1—upfront like candid, and upfront like raging in the mosh pit, face to face.
-The film features interviews Foley recorded with Black musicians working in the punk, metal and heavy music scenes around the US, discussing their experiences in these alternative communities from the 1990s to the present.
-The film screens on Sunday, July 12 at 6:30pm.
+The film features interviews Foley recorded with Black musicians working in the punk, metal, and heavy music scenes around the US, discussing their experiences in these alternative communities from the 1990s to the present.
+The film screens on Sunday, July 12, at 6:30pm.

 Speaking truths

 In 2025, after years working in the music industry and living in the broader punk scene, Foley decided to undertake this “social investigation” because they often saw their own story reflected in the stories of other Black punk artists, but they rarely saw these stories shared in popular media.
 They captured all the footage themself in the past year, traveling to meet artists in their home cities, including Philadelphia, Chicago, Cleveland, Columbus, and New York.
-Some musicians in the film Foley already knew from their experiences as a touring drummer, including with punk band Algiers and afrofuturist collective Mourning [A] BLKstar, while some musicians they had never met before they sat down to film the interview.
+Some musicians in the film Foley already knew from their experiences as a touring drummer, including with punk band Algiers and afrofuturist collective Mourning [A] BLKstar, while some musicians they had never met before sitting down to film the interview.
 Even artists they didn’t know felt ready to speak vulnerably because, Foley explains, in a community as fringe as Black punks “there are bound to be folks who are excited to talk about their story” and “hold a level of solidarity for one another.”

 Speakers share about the pressures of making a living in music, feeling isolated in predominantly white spaces, and feeling like outsiders as punks among other Black folks, as well as navigating heavily cis male spaces as queer, trans, or femme artists and fans.
 Philadelphia musicians featured in the film include frontperson Tati Salazar from Commitment, drummer Adesola Ogunleye-Sowemimo from SOJI and Kulfi Girls, and bassist Colins “Bear” Regisford from Mannequin Pussy.
 Regisford especially helped Foley connect with other new folks to interview.